 back.
 Hunter-gatherer societies practiced slavery before that

-period.
-Up into the 1700s, at least in the Pacific Northwest of
+period, and up into the 1700s, at least in the Pacific Northwest

-America, hunter-gatherer Indian tribes would capture slaves from
+of America, hunter-gatherer Indian tribes would capture slaves

-their enemies and employ them in their villages.
-Captured slaves
+from their enemies and employ them in their villages.
+Captured

-were considered wealth and status.
-But they were not generally
+slaves were considered wealth and status.
+But they were not

 Slavery dates to the very beginning of civilization.